yashTEF/GSoC-2020/README.md

-# GSoC-2020
+# Google Summer of Code
-Project Details and Work done during the GSoC 2020 programme
+*Project Details and Work done during the GSoC 2020 programme*

-## About the project
+## About The Project

-**Eclipse SWTChart Project - Extending The Export Options**
+**Eclipse SWTChart - Extending The Export Options**

 See Eclipse SWTChart on [Eclipse](https://projects.eclipse.org/projects/science.swtchart), [Github](https://github.com/eclipse/swtchart)
 See this project on [Google Summer of code](https://summerofcode.withgoogle.com/projects/#5104569337511936)